 It is very rare for lipomas to turn into a cancerous sarcoma.
 It is still important to tell your doctor if your lipoma changes in any way or if you get any new lumps.

 Lipomas are fairly common.
-About 1 in 100 people (1%) will develop a lipoma.
+Around 1 in 100 people (1%) will develop a lipoma.

 We don’t know what causes them, but some people develop them because of an inherited faulty gene.
 This condition is known as familial multiple lipomatosis and is not common.

 People with familial multiple lipomatosis will develop more than one lipoma.
-The exact number they have can vary but it can be several or many.
+The exact number they have can vary but it can be many.

 To make a diagnosis your doctor will feel and look at your lump.
 In most cases your doctor can recognise and diagnose a lipoma easily.
 Sometimes you might need an ultrasound scan of the area.

-If any lipoma increases in size or becomes painful, you must tell the doctor, as it can be a sign that the lipoma is changing.
+If any lipoma increases in size or becomes painful, you must tell your doctor, as it can be a sign that the lipoma is changing.

 Rarely, doctors can’t tell for certain whether the lump is a lipoma or not.
 Lipomas can be confused with malignant (cancerous) tumours, called liposarcomas.

-Your doctor may feel it is best to remove it or take a biopsy so that they can be certain it is a lipoma, and arrange a referral to a specialist.
+Your doctor may feel it is best to remove it or take a biopsy so that they can be certain it is a lipoma.
+They will also make a referral to a specialist.

 Lipomas don’t usually need removing.
-But in some cases you, or your doctor, might want your lipoma removed.
+But in some cases, your doctor, or you, might want your lipoma removed.
 This might be because:

 - your doctor wants to be certain it is a lipoma